Mahdi-Mnx/Mahdi-Mnx/README.md

-# Hi My Friendo 👋, I'm Mahdi!
+# Hello My Friendo 👋, I'm Mahdi!

 ## 👨‍💻 About Me
 I'm a fullstack developer passionate about creating efficient, scalable, and user-friendly applications.